Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

 1. Extract Basic_Common into a directory of your computer.
 You may extract all, it does not matter.
 1. Extract this directory and into the same directory.
 1. Launch "UnicodeTester" in our browser, and enjoy.
-1. UnicodeTesterDebug.js may replace UnicodeTester.js.
-Either you change the name, or you change the link in UnicodeTester.html.